Mining and Quarrying - Frequently Asked Questions

 Only if it is on property you own, or if you have obtained specific legal mineral rights given to you by the landowner.
 Ordinarily, a Maine landowner owns the land from the surface on down, unless the mineral rights have been intentionally separated from the surface ownership by legal agreement.
 Someone interested in mineral exploration would expect to execute a lease agreement with the landowner or the owner of the mineral rights before beginning exploration activity, in case anything of value should be discovered.

 Mining is strictly prohibited in all Maine State Parks.
 There are other state-owned lands, however, including submerged lands, in which exploration for mineral deposits and mining are not prohibited.
 These activities are limited and regulated by Statute (Title 12, Chapter 201-A, Subchapter 3).
-A paper copy of Mining on State Lands statutes may be requested free of charge from the Maine Geological Survey (contact us).

 Last updated on January 26, 2015